open-toast/extract-looker-metadata/README.md

 ]
 ```

+### Custom extraction JSON value reference

 The fields to fill out in the JSON file are:

 **name**: whatever you want to call this query; this will be used to store and reference this specific query in S3

 **model**: the name of the Looker model you want to extract from, should be in the URL of your query, e.g. i__looker

-**explore**: the name of the explore you’re using to generate this query, should be in the URL of your query,e.g. history
+**explore**: the name of the explore you're using to generate this query, should be in the URL of your query,e.g. history

 **fields**: a list of the fields you want in the form table name.field name.
 Note to use the names from SQL which may vary from the sidebar.
-In addition, you can't do calculations/custom fields unless they’re already made.
+In addition, you can't do calculations/custom fields unless they're already made.

 **filters**: A dictionary of filters you want to see.
 Use this format: